 application process, cost and stipends

 To apply, send the first 5000 words of a prose manuscript or the first 15 poems of a poetry manuscript.
 We work with writers of fiction, poetry and nonfiction.
 We do not work on scripts.
-The writing sample must not exceed 20 pages.
 Writers may apply below via the Submittable submission button.
-International applications are welcome.
-It is $20 to apply.
+It is $30 to apply.

 The application writing sample must be the first pages of a current target manuscript.
 A target manuscript is a writer's present writing project--the manuscript that the writer will bring to NYC and present to agents or editors.
-In the application process, we carefully review the first 5000 words (prose) or the first 15 poems of this target manuscript (up to 15 poems, 15 pages max).
+In the application process, we carefully review the first 5000 words (prose) or the first 15 poems of this target manuscript (up to 15 poems, 15 pages maximum).
+Please note that we do not work on full-length manuscripts that are over 100K words.
 If we move forward with an application, the writer will be contacted for a brief phone interview.
-During the interview, the writer will have the chance to discuss their writing and writing goals, and we will offer feedback on those first pages.
-We notify about acceptance following the interview.
+During the interview, the writer will have the opportunity to discuss their writing and writing goals.
+We are prompt to notify about acceptance status.

-The cost of all we offer in one package, from pre-conference editing services to on-site workshops and events for NYC 2018 is $2,700.
-This does not include lodging, travel, food or incidentals.
-Our prices are extremely competitive; the pre-conference reading value alone may well be worth the price of admission.
-For these reasons, we are extremely selective, and because of the time we spend, we keep our program very small.
 We can point accepted writers toward credit opportunities via our billing arm, and let writers know about affordable hotels.
 Many of our attendees who work in academia in the states and abroad have received funding grants via their colleges or universities, as TWH is generally considered a career enrichment program.
-All four of our participating hotels offer TWH discounts, and there are other opportunities for lodging in the Midtown area that are reasonable.
+All five of our participating hotels offer TWH discounts, and there are other opportunities for lodging in the Midtown area that are reasonable.

 STIPEND AND AWARD INFORMATION